Detection of Core-Periphery Structure in Networks Using Spectral Methods and Geodesic Paths

 If ${\bf x}$ is an eigenvector of $F$ (other than the trivial eigenvector ${\bf \mb{1}}_{n}$) with ${\bf x} \perp {\bf \mb{1}}_{n}$ (which implies that $J {\bf x}={\bf 0}$) and associated eigenvalue $\lambda$, then ${\bf x}$ is also an eigenvector of $\bar{F}$ (with associated eigenvalue $n-\lambda$).
 A result due to Kelmans \cite{Kelmans1,Kelmans2,Kelmans3} that connects the characteristic polynomial of the combinatorial Laplacian matrix of $G$ to that of its complement implies that

-Equation \eqref{KelMans} relates the eigenvalues of $G$ to those of $\bar{G}$.
+Equation \eqref{KelMans} relates the eigenvalues of the combinatorial Laplacian of $G$ to those of its complement $\bar{G}$.
 In other words, the spectrum exhibits a certain symmetry, and questions regarding $\lambda_{n+2-j}(F)$ of a graph are equivalent to questions about $\lambda_j(\bar{F})$ of its complement.
 Furthermore, keeping in mind the usefulness of the second largest eigenvector of the combinatorial Laplacian, we stress that questions involving $\lambda_2(\bar{F})$ (i.e., the case $j=2$) are equivalent to questions involving $\lambda_{n}(F)$.

 In practice, none of the eigenvectors of the combinatorial Laplacian are able to distinguish a coherent core set and periphery set in a graph (or a single community in the graph's complement).
 We calculate the top and bottom eigenvectors (and intermediate ones) of the combinatorial Laplacian and find that none of them captures the distinction between core and periphery sets.
-Instead, we are able to effectively separate core and periphery sets if we use the random-walk Laplacian $L$ with the goal of identifying a dense subgraph in the complement graph $\bar{G}$.
-To do this, we calculate the second eigenvector $\bar{{\bf v}}_2$ of its associated Laplacian $\bar{L}$.
+Instead, we are able to effectively separate core and periphery sets if we use the random-walk Laplacian $L$, but with the goal of identifying a dense subgraph in the complement graph $\bar{G}$.
+To do this, one would calculate the second eigenvector $\bar{{\bf v}}_2$ of its associated Laplacian $\bar{L}$.